Midland Co. Sheriff candidate has criminal history

 Once he appeals, TCOLE would have to approve his ability to get a license.
 Additionally, someone above Lozano would have to endorse him.

 Lozano is the only candidate of the four that would face this issue if he were elected.
-McKinney is a deputy for MCSO, Hain serves as a police officer for UTPB and Criner has served as a constable in Midland County since 2013.
+McKinney is a deputy for MCSO, Hain serves as Chief of Police for UTPB and Criner has served as a constable in Midland County since 2013.

 If Lozano is elected and does not get his peace officer's license within the two year window following his election, he will be removed from office.